Bjibjihamza/Real-Time-Car-Price-Recommendation-and-Prediction-System-with-Kafka-and-Spark/README.md

 ## 1. Introduction

 The **Car Recommendation Pipeline** is a full-stack, big data system designed to scrape, process, store, and recommend car listings with price predictions and personalized recommendations.
-It consists of a **frontend** (React application), a **backend** (Node.js/Express API), and a **big data pipeline** (using Apache Kafka, Spark, and Cassandra).
+It consists of a **frontend** (React application), a **backend** (Node.js/Express API), and a **big data pipeline** (using Apache Kafka, Spark, Cassandra, and Airflow).
 The system integrates web scraping, data streaming, processing, synthetic data generation, recommendation algorithms, and a neural network-based price prediction model to provide a seamless user experience.

 **Key Features**:

 - **Frontend**: User authentication, car search, price prediction, visualizations, car listing creation, and personalized recommendation display.
 - **Backend**: RESTful API handling authentication, car data, searches, predictions, and recommendations, integrated with Apache Cassandra and a Flask-based ML service.
-- **Big Data Pipeline**: Scrapes car listings from Avito and Moteur, streams data via Kafka, processes it with Spark, stores it in Cassandra, generates synthetic user data, and provides recommendations and price predictions.
+- **Big Data Pipeline**: Scrapes car listings from Avito and Moteur, streams data via Kafka, processes it with Spark, stores it in Cassandra, generates synthetic user data, provides recommendations and price predictions, and automates scraping with Airflow.
 - **Integration**: Frontend communicates with the backend at `http://localhost:5000`; backend queries `cars_keyspace`, runs recommendation scripts, and calls the ML service at `http://localhost:5001/predict`.

 This documentation covers setup, structure, API integration, data pipeline, execution, and troubleshooting.